 The FI must be converted into a format for the serial memory programmer (normally Intel Hex) and loaded into the serial memory either by the host or an external programmer.
-The serial memory should contain the same data stream as written to the Command (Tx) FIFO shown in Figure 14.
+The serial memory should contain the same data stream as written to the Command FIFO shown in Figure 15.
 The most significant byte of each 16-bit word should be stored first in serial memory.

-The serial memory should be interfaced to the CMX7364 SPI Thru-Port using SSOUT0 as the chip select.
-On power-on, following the RESETN pin becoming high, or following a C-BUS General Reset, the host controller must write \$0001 to C-BUS register \$50.
-The CMX7364 will then automatically load the data from the serial memory without intervention from the host controller.
-The default speed for the serial clock is
+The serial memory should be interfaced to the CMX7164 SPI Thru-Port using SSOUT0 as the chip select.
+The CMX7164 needs to have the BOOTEN pins set to Serial Memory Load, and then on power-on, following the RESETN pin becoming high, or following a C-BUS General Reset, the CMX7164 will automatically load the data from the serial memory without intervention from the host controller.